bumie-e/HandyMan/readme.md

  `LOCATION: <Your location here>`

 - Add the `.env` file to the project directory
-- in your terminal, type `streamlit run app.py`
+- In your terminal, type `streamlit run app.py`